lucca180/itemdb/README.md

 But it will be empty :(

-To populate your database, install the [Item Data Extractor Script](https://github.com/lucca180/itemdb/blob/main/userscripts/itemDataExtractor.user.js) and change the `fetch` urls at the end of the file from `https://itemdb.com.br` to `http://localhost:3000` and browse Neopia a little :)
+To populate your database, install the [Item Data Extractor Script](https://github.com/lucca180/itemdb/blob/main/userscripts/itemDataExtractor.user.js) and change the `GM_xmlhttpRequest` urls at the end of the file from `https://itemdb.com.br` to `http://localhost:3000` and browse Neopia a little :)